Call of Duty: Modern Warfare (2019 video game): Plot

-At this point, Hadir's motivations for using the gas are revealed.
-In 1999, Farah and Hadir were orphaned during Barkov's attack of Urzikstan.
+Hadir's motivations for using the gas are revealed—in 1999, Farah and Hadir were orphaned during Barkov's invasion of Urzikstan.
 The two attempted to escape the country, but were captured by Barkov and imprisoned for the next ten years.
-While in captivity, Farah assumed leadership of the rebel forces, and executed a breakout from Barkov's prison camp with Price's help.
-In the present day, Hadir has seemingly joined forces with Al-Qatala, forcing Farah and Price's team to act.
-They infiltrate the Wolf's hidden base and kill him, though fail to locate Hadir.
-With the gas still at large, the U.S. government declares Farah's army a terrorist threat.
-Disgusted, Alex stays in Urzikstan to fight as part of Farah's army.
+While in captivity, Farah assumed leadership of the ULF, and executed a breakout from Barkov's prison camp with Price's help.
+In the present day, Hadir has joined forces with Al-Qatala, forcing Farah and Price's team to act.
+They infiltrate Sulaman's hidden base and kill him, though fail to locate Hadir.
+With the gas still at large, the US government declares Farah's army a terrorist threat.
+Outraged, Alex defects from the CIA and joins the ULF.

-Following intel on a possible attack in the Russian Federation orchestrated by Hadir, Price and Garrick head to St. Petersburg and meet up with Price's old contact, Nikolai.
-They intercept an Al-Qatala meeting and apprehend the Butcher.
-As the Butcher refuses to give in to interrogation, Price resorts to using his family, forcing him to comply; Garrick is then given the choice to either execute the Butcher or let him live.
-They learn that Hadir plans to attack Barkov at his estate in Baurci, Moldova, and proceed to intercept him.
-At the estate, the two learn from Hadir the location of Barkov's toxic gas factory in Borjomi, Georgia, before escaping.
+Following intel on a possible attack in Russia orchestrated by Hadir, Price and Garrick travel to Saint Petersburg and meet up with Price's old contact, Nikolai.
+They intercept an Al-Qatala meeting and apprehend Rahar.
+When he refuses to comply with interrogation, Price kidnaps his family and threatens them, forcing Rahar to reveal that Hadir plans to attack Barkov at his estate in Baurci.
+Gaz is then given the choice to execute Rahar or leave him for the police.

+At the estate, Price and Gaz rescue Barkov's family and capture Hadir, learning the location of Barkov's gas factory in Borjomi.
 Laswell arrives and informs Price that Russia demands Hadir be handed over to them.
-Price begrudgingly complies, on the condition that they keep the intel on the gas factory.
-Price and Garrick meet up with Farah and Alex at Urzikstan and plan an attack on the factory, knowing that an extra-territorial attack will more than likely be viewed as being perpetrated by Al-Qatala rather than the Rebel forces.
+Price begrudgingly complies, on the condition that they retain the intelligence on the gas factory.
+Price and Gaz then meet up with Farah and Alex in Urzikstan and plan an attack on the factory, knowing that an extra-territorial attack will more than likely be viewed as being perpetrated by Al-Qatala rather than ULF forces.

 With Laswell's assistance, the team advances on the factory, and attempts to use explosives provided by Nikolai to demolish it.
-However, the detonator is damaged in the fight, and Alex volunteers to set up the explosives manually, seemingly sacrificing his own life.
-As Barkov attempts to escape the facility by helicopter, Farah ambushes and takes him out.
+The detonator is damaged in the fight, and Alex volunteers to detonate the explosives manually, seemingly sacrificing himself.
+As Barkov attempts to escape the facility by helicopter, Farah ambushes and kills him.
 Farah's forces and Price's team evacuate as the factory is destroyed.

-With Barkov dead and disowned by the Russian Federation, Price meets with Laswell to discuss the creation of Task Force 141 in preparation against the Russian terrorist, Victor Zakhaev.
-Price reviews the files of potential recruits with Laswell: Garrick, John "Soap" MacTavish, and Simon "Ghost" Riley.
+With Barkov dead and disowned by the Russian government, Price meets with Laswell to discuss the creation of Task Force 141 to stop a Russian ultranationalist named Victor Zakhaev.
+Price reviews the files of potential recruits with Laswell: Gaz, John "Soap" MacTavish, and Simon "Ghost" Riley.